BondoS/react-listing/README.md

+This project is a demonestration for an E-commerce platform. it is built with React-Redux, and it uses a local JSON-Server which exposes an endpoint to import the data.

+#### How to run the project
 - run `yarn install` to install npm_modules.
 - run `yarn dev-server` to load the server.
 - run `yarn start` to load the client.